 Threefold Architects

-We believe buildings need to do more for us.
-Help us be more productive, happier & inspired.
+We believe buildings need to do more for us; help us be healthier, happier & inspired.

 Our 9no. storey housing scheme for Pocket Living is under construction, and we recently attended the topping out ceremony on site hosted by Contractor Legendre.